 Harassment: may include behaviour as defined in the Ontario Human Rights Code subsection 10(1) as "engaging in a course of vexatious comment or conduct that is known or ought reasonably to be known to be unwelcome".
 However, Harassment under the Code is not limited to behaviour as defined by the Ontario Human Rights Code.
-Harassment may also include behaviour or actions that constitute Abuse, Bullying or Intimidation.
 Harassment may also include behaviour or actions that constitute Abuse, Bullying or Intimidation under the Town's Workplace Harassment and Human Rights policies.

-Local Board: means a Local Board established or exercising any power under any Act with respect to the affairs or purposes of one or more municipalities but (as per the Municipal Act Section 238 (1)) for the purposes of the Code of Conduct, a Local Board does not include The Blue Mountains Police Services Board or The Blue Mountains Public Library Board, a School Board, a Hospital Board, the Niagara Escarpment Commission, a Conservation Authority or the Blue Mountains Attainable Housing Corporation (BMAHC).
+Local Board: means a Local Board established or exercising any power under any Act with respect to the affairs or purposes of one or more municipalities but (as per the Municipal Act Section 238 (1)) for the purposes of the Code of Conduct, a Local Board does not include The Blue Mountains Police Services Board or The Blue Mountains Public Library Board, a School Board, a Hospital Board, the Niagara Escarpment Commission, a Conservation Authority of the Blue Mountains Attainable Housing Corporation (BMAHC).

-Immediate Relative: As per the Municipal Conflict of Interest Act Immediate Relative shall mean parent, spouse or child as defined by s.
-1 of the Municipal Conflict of Interest Act.
+Immediate Relative: As per the Municipal Conflict of Interest Act Immediate Relative shall mean parent, spouse or child as defined by s.1 of the Municipal Conflict of Interest Act.